 How much can I afford to borrow?

-When someone is looking to buy a property, they often wonder how much they'll be able to borrow.
-David Lauder, an Independent Mortgage and Protection Adviser with ESPC Mortgages, takes a look at some of the key factors mortgage lenders will take into account when deciding how much they will let you borrow.
+David Lauder, an Independent Mortgage and Protection Adviser with ESPC Mortgages, takes a look at some of the key factors mortgage lenders will take into account when deciding how much they will let you borrow to purchase your new home.

 Get independent mortgage advice